minyor/syn2midi/README.md

 Optional: [-R boolean, include to generate report]

+## Note:
-## Note: not all synthesia videos, you find, will work with included mask images.
+Not all synthesia videos you find will work with included mask images.
 You might need to create your own mask.